Useful tips delivered to your inbox.

 There are numerous ways to find out if you were chosen in the H1B lottery:

-As with all immigration applications, the H1B visa lottery has some dates and milestones all applicant should be tracking.
+As with all immigration applications, the H1B visa lottery has some dates and milestones all applicants should be tracking.
 Read below to learn about those dates and the latest H1B lottery news.

 In January 2019, DHS approved a new merit-based H1B lottery system which is set to begin on April 1, 2019.
 The lottery will include paper filings staring that date, but online H1B registration is suspended for the 2020 H1B season.